-- We use "Objectives" rather than "goals". - We use "KPI's" for Key Performance Indicators. - We use "Business Plans" for officially approved plans by the Board of Directors - "Sales Plans" for annual/quarterly plans from the head of Sales to the senior team - We use "Quota" for revenue or bookings volume. - We want guota to be a minimum of 15% more than the Business Plan number. - "Tactics" are fundamental quarterly plans, and "Activities" are the action items. - "Customers" & "Prospects".
-We mix the terms since tactics can apply to both. - "Personas" define in human terms the real buyers and decisions makers. - "Calls" or "Connects" refer to calls, emails, Zoom/Team meetings and F2F visits. - "Regional" encompasses "Regions", "Districts" and "Territories " - "Key Accounts" follow the 20%/80% or the 10%/90% rule.
+- We use "Objectives" rather than "goals".
+"Goals" are too wishy-washy for us. - We use "KPI's" for Key Performance Indicators. - We use "Business Plans" for officially approved plans by the Board of Directors. - "Sales Plans" for annual/quarterly plans from the head of Sales to the senior team. - We use "Quota" for revenue or bookings plans committed to by Sales. - We want quota to be a minimum of 15% more than the Business Plan revenue number. - "Tactics" are fundamental quarterly plans, and "Activities" are the action items. - "Customers" & "Prospects".
+We mix the terms since tactics can apply to both. - "Personas" define in human terms the personification of buyers and decisions makers. - "Calls" or "Connects" refer to calls, emails, Zoom/Team meetings and F2F visits. - "Regional" encompasses "Regions", "Districts" and "Territories " - "Key Accounts" follow the 20%/80% rule.

-Step #1: Do the analysis
+Step #1: Do the analysis!